casper-network/docs-archive/implementation/p2p.rst

 the closer neighborhood, we can increase the chance that the information gets to those Nodes on the other half of the board that we don’t track.

-The following diagram illustrates this.
-The black actor on the left represents our node and the vertical partitions represent the distance from it.
+This is illustrated by the following diagram: The black actor on the left represents our node and the vertical partitions represent the distance from it.
 The split in the middle means the right half of the board falls under a single bucket in the Kademlia table.
-The black dots on in the board are the nodes we track, the greys are ones we don’t.
-We know few peers from the right half of the network, but much more on the left, because it’s covered by finer and finer grained buckets.
-If we pick nodes evenly across the full distance spectrum to gossip to, and the Node on the right follows the same rule, it will start distributing our message on that side of the board with a slightly higher chance than bouncing it back to the left.
+The black dots on the board are the nodes we track, the greys are ones we don’t.
+We know few peers from the right half of the network, but much more on the left because it’s covered by finer and finer grained buckets.
+If we pick nodes to gossip to evenly across the full distance spectrum, and the Node on the right follows the same rule, it will start distributing our message on that side of the board with a slightly higher chance than bouncing it back to the left.